alexrodic/Conscience-by-Design/README.md

 The paper explores the limitations of traditional ethical theories in the context of machine intelligence and argues for a measurable, structural approach.
 It explains why TIS, HAI, and SRQ were selected as the core triad and how they encapsulate integrity, autonomy, and social resonance.
 These elements are shown to form a complete representation of ethical behavior in technical systems.

-The author presents the theoretical and methodological insights that allowed the immeasurable—moral value, human dignity, societal cohesion—to be mapped into quantitative dimensions.
+The author presents the theoretical and methodological insights that allowed the immeasurable-moral value, human dignity, societal cohesion-to be mapped into quantitative dimensions.
 This includes discussions of abstraction, reductionism, epistemology, and the nature of moral representation in computational frameworks.

 Key reflections include:
 - The philosophical basis of conscience as a systemic property